-During use in high-speed trains, the high speeds put extra strain on the vehicles, requiring even better precision in the fitment of the parts used on the train cars and engine.
+During use in high-speed trains, the fast speeds put extra strain on the vehicles, requiring even better precision in the fitment of the parts used on the train cars and engines.

-Because CNC machines can create parts from several types of materials, everything from the brakes to the engine parts and even tools are products these machines can make.
+Because CNC machines can create parts from several types of materials, they can make everything from the brakes to the engine parts and even tools.
 Just as passenger automobiles are evolving to become more efficient, cargo vehicles in the transportation industry face similar changes.
-To achieve the rapid changes needed for a series of tests, engineers can use CNC machined designs to hasten the research and development process and more quickly create the necessary vehicles and parts.
+To achieve the rapid changes needed for a series of tests, engineers can use CNC-machined designs to hasten the research and development process and more quickly manufacture the necessary vehicles and parts.

 4. Oil and Gas Industry

 Drilling rigs are another place where parts must have a high tolerance.
-Unlike other facilities, drilling rigs are in isolated areas.
-If a component fails to work as it should, getting a replacement or repair could take days away from production.
-Parts produced for use on rigs must work competently the first time and keep operating, even in the presence of salt spray from the sea, dust from the desert or snow from the northern plains.
+Unlike other facilities, drilling rigs operate in isolated areas.
+If a CNC component fails to work as it should, getting a replacement or repair could take days away from production.
+Parts produced for use on rigs must work well the first time and continue operations well into the future, even in the presence of salt spray from the sea, dust from the desert or snow from the northern plains.

 Components used in the oil and gas industry that CNC machining can produce include parts for pipelines, refineries and rigs, including: